 Old Testament Readings

 There are 9 options from the Old Testament for the first reading at a Nuptial Mass.
+The readings can be found in their entirety on this page, along with some commentary to offer context and highlight some of the prominent themes in each passage.
 We encourage you to spend time in prayer with your fiancé/e to choose the reading which best speaks to your hopes and dreams for your Christian marriage.

 1. Male and female he created them.